veski sustainable agriculture fellowships

 The long-term sustainability of Australia’s agricultural sector and regional communities rely on innovation and strong collaboration between industry, government, philanthropic groups and the community.
-Innovation and collaboration can transform our local economies, grow local industries and provide jobs for thousands of people struggling across the state.
+Innovation and collaboration can transform our local economies, grow local industries and provide jobs for thousands of people.

 - Victorian Dr Pangzhen Zhang from The University of Melbourne who is developing a ‘pepper’ map to define the distinctiveness of Victorian wine;